Lordjiggyx/SQAF/README.md

 8. include extracting information from an element in a collection?

-* If a task answers yes to less then 3 of the following questions it was deemed an S task
+* If a task answers yes to less then 3 of the following questions it was deemed an S task.
-* If a task answers yes to more then 3 but less then 6 of the following questions it was deemed an M task
+* If a task answers yes to more then 3 but less then 6 of the following questions it was deemed an M task.
-* If a task answers yes to more then 6 of the following questions it was deemed an L task
+* If a task answers yes to more then 6 of the following questions it was deemed an L task.